MTA-STS and TLS Reporting

 ### Missing MTA-STS DNS Record

-A checker did not find a TXT record beginning with `v=STSv1` at `_mta-sts.yourdomain.com`.
+An MTA-STS checker did not find a TXT record beginning with `v=STSv1` at `_mta-sts.yourdomain.com`.

-2. Create and verify the HTTPS policy file at `https://mta-sts.yourdomain.com/.well-known/mta-sts.txt`.
+2. Create the HTTPS policy file at `https://mta-sts.yourdomain.com/.well-known/mta-sts.txt`, then verify that the file is reachable.

 4. Publish the `_mta-sts` TXT record only after the policy file is ready.